+Ntabelanga Siqhungqwini Junior Secondary School

 Siqhungqwini

-A copy will also be given to the local Chief (Chief Mabantla).
+A copy was also given to the local Chief (Chief Mabantla).

 Tel: 079 397 7131

 Laleni Mhlontlo Local Municipality

 Technical department

 Office 26

 96 Church Street

 Qumbu

 5180

-In addition to the public comment period, three public meetings will be held during the week of the 12th May 2014 near the proposed Ntabelanga dam site, in Tsolo and in Laleni.
-These meetings will be used to engage with the public, provide information and allow stakeholders to raise any comments or objections, which will be recorded in the Issues and Responses Report (IRR).
+In addition to the public comment period, three public meetings were held during the week of 12 May 2014 near the proposed Ntabelanga dam site, in Tsolo and in Laleni.
+The purpose of these meetings was to engage with the public, provide information and allow stakeholders to raise any comments or objections.